 Though the light can be charged using a simple wall plug, there’s also a USB option so you could connect it to your laptop or even your smartphone and get an extra boost of power when needed.

-Once switched on, you can move between two different light settings, making use of the full 28 LED lights for full brightness or using just eight LED lights for a more low-level setting.
+Once switched on, you can move between two different light settings, making use of the full 28 LED light set up for full brightness or using just an eight LED light set-up for a more low-level setting.

 The best part?